- This post contains affiliate links. Read more here.

 Popular dog calming collars

-Made by the same brand as the ThunderShirt, this collar can be useful for stress chewing, problem barking, and separation anxiety.
-The collar is body heat activated so you won’t waste pheromones when your pet isn’t wearing it.
+Made by the same brand as the ThunderShirt, this collar can be useful for stress chewing, problem barking, and separation anxiety, though our test reviewer would disagree (see below).